trunghung03/Makefile/README.md

 # Makefile
-A simple Makefile for small projects
+A simple Makefile for small projects, because make is confusing.